grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/02 Metrics.md

 Each metric provides a different perspective on performance.
 So the best metric for your analysis depends on your goals.

-However, if you're not sure what metrics to focus on, a good place to start is with the metrics that measure the requests, errors, and duration (the criteria of the [RED method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/)).
+However, if you're unsure about the metrics to focus on, you can start with the metrics that measure the requests, errors, and duration (the criteria of the [RED method](https://grafana.com/blog/2018/08/02/the-red-method-how-to-instrument-your-services/)).
 - `http_reqs`, to measure requests
 - `http_req_failed`, to measure error rate
 - `req_duration`, to measure duration